Alzheimer’s Disease is a degenerative brain disease.

-There are thousands of different antioxidants, but perhaps two of the most well-known include Vitamin C and Vitamin E.
+There are many different antioxidants, but perhaps two of the most well-known are vitamin C and vitamin E.

 The brain is particularly susceptible to oxidative stress because it uses a huge amount of energy and therefore oxygen.

-Oxidative stress can cause amyloid plaques, whereas amyloid plaques can increase oxidative stress, in a vicious cycle.
+Oxidative stress can cause amyloid plaques and amyloid plaques can increase oxidative stress, in a vicious cycle.

 Studies have shown a diet with plenty of foods rich in these two vitamins can help to reduce the risk of Alzheimer’s disease.

 In one study, researchers noted that vitamin C was actually capable of dissolving amyloid plaques in the brain.

 Vitamin E is a fat-soluble antioxidant and is useful for protecting cell membranes.

 It appears it is incorporated into cell membranes where it alters their signalling, which is of obvious benefit in brain cells.
 Interestingly, vitamin E lasts longer in the brain than it does in other organs, giving a clue as to its importance.